RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 1.md

 D. Source code
 Answer: D.

-In SAST, testers review the source code of an application in order to determine security flaws and operational errors.
+**In SAST, testers review the source code of an application in order to determine security flaws and operational errors**.
 While determining “software outcomes” may be considered a possible goal of SAST, “source code” is a much better answer as it is more specific and applicable to the question.
 Option D is still preferable.
 SAST does not check user performance or system durability; options B and C are incorrect.